sketchplugins/plugin-directory/README.md

 - [Disconnect for Sketch](https://github.com/einancunlu/disconnect-for-sketch), by Emin İnanç Ünlü: Disconnect / unlink selection from symbols and shared styles.
 - [Pseudol10n](https://github.com/arieare/sketch-pseudol10n), by Arie Aulia Nugraha: Sketch plugin to pseudolocalize text layers
 - [Proportional Replicator](https://github.com/aleludovici/sketch-proportional-replicator), by Alessandro Ludovici: This plugin for Sketch takes the selected layer and create new rectangles with sizes proportional to it.
-- [Character Count](https://github.com/andrewfiorillo/sketch-character-count), by Andrew Fiorillo: Sketch plugin to count number of characters in a text layer